 The advantages of blockchain advertising so far are more understandable to large advertisers like Procter & Gamble, Unilever or Nestle, that invest a lot of money in innovative solutions.
 The Comcast - the data service provider, has created an alliance of broadcasters, including Altice USA, Cox, NBC Universal, and Disney which will also utilize smart contracts.

-Smart contracts in blockchain advertising ensure the trusted relationships between parties.
-For instance, if the advertiser wants to blacklist certain traffic sources, this is getting registered in the smart contract of all participants simultaneously, regulating and standardizing the process.
+Smart contracts in blockchain advertising ensure trusted relationships between parties.
+For instance, if the advertiser wants to blacklist certain traffic sources, this is getting registered in the smart contract of all participants simultaneously, which regulates the process and brings it to standard.